MichaelSzer/fresh-project/README.md

 ## Copyright

-Everyone has the legal to use this repository and the code in the way the like and we will never in a future reclaim anything from it.
+Everyone has the legal, if you are allowed to.
+To use this repository and the code in the way the like and we will never in a future reclaim anything from it.
+Pls dont do anything illegar or wrong.